Localization and entanglement characterization of edge states in HgTe quantum wells in a finite strip geometry: Model Hamiltonian

 Notice that we are arranging Hamiltonian basis states as 4-spinor column vectors of the form

 where $\uparrow,\downarrow$ makes reference to the spin degree of freedom $s=\pm 1$ and $EH$ denotes the electron and hole bands, respectively.

 The introduction of $H_\mathrm{SOC}$ preserves the time reversal symmetry of the total Hamiltonian $H$ and therefore does not affect the topological stability of the nontrivial insulator phase already discussed for $H_\mathrm{BHZ}$.
-We shall set $\ell=7$~nm and we shall analyze the topological insulator phase for the material parameters given in table \ref{tabla2}.
-To enhance some physical behavior, due to finite size effects, we shall occasionally consider other values of $\Delta_z$, which will be noted in due course.
+We shall set $\ell=7$~nm and we shall analyze the topological insulator phase for the material parameters given in Table \ref{tabla} unless otherwise stated (for example, to enhance some physical behavior, due to finite size effects, we shall occasionally consider other values of $\Delta_z$).